top of page

 • LinkedIn

-Oliveseed Foundation is a 501(c)(3) nonprofit.
+Oliveseed is a 501(c)(3) not-for-profit organization.
 Donations in the U.S. are tax deductible as allowed by law.

 Oliveseed Foundation